 Philippe and Susanna eventually had at least four daughters and three sons.
 He was employed by the West India Company and served as the Court Messenger in 1638.
 In 1640, he got a patent for land in an area called Smits Valley.
 He already had a home on Beaver Street, but he sold it in 1643 so he could move to his farm in Smits Valley, near the fort (pictured) on the tip of southern Manhattan.

 Today, in Battery Park, there is a monument honoring the settlers who came on the “Nieuw Nederland”.
 Philippe Du Trieux is in many records of early Manhattan, which was governed by the Dutch.
 He died about 1652, killed by Indians.
 A more detailed biography is available here.
-The line of descent from Philippe to my grandmother is here.
 Even though Philippe did not live in Virginia, he has been verified as a Huguenot immigrant by the Huguenot Society of the Founders of Manakin of the Colony of Virginia.

 Though there is no documentary evidence, the tradition is that Antoine Desasurre de Croquetaine (1643-1735) converted to Protestantism in France and subsequently had to flee (according to tradition) to Kenmore Parish, Ireland, with his wife, Louise Dessaix.
-However, no one has been able to identify “Kenmore Parish”, and it’s quite possible that the Kenmare was the true destination.
+However, no one has been able to identify “Kenmore Parish”, and it’s quite possible that Kenmare was the true destination.
 Kenmare is in County Kerry, not far from County Cork where the Watkins family lived.
 In Ireland, the family changed their name to Crockett.
 One son, Robert Watkins Crockett, married his cousin, Rachel Watkins, and they had several children who went to the American colonies in the 1700s.
 Among those who emigrated was their daughter, Hannah Watkins Crockett, who had married Reuben Steele of Argylshire, Scotland.
 My ancestor Robert Steele, born about 1750 in Montgomery County, Virginia, was one of their seven children.
 Robert Steele would later marry Mary Keeling, serve in the Virginia militia during the American Revolution, and build a home for his many children in Wythe County.
-The line of descent from Antoine to my grandfather is here.
 The Crockett lineage has been accepted by the Huguenot Society of the Founders of Manakin in the Colony of Virginia.

 My Huguenot Ancestors, Part 2